 There is a glut of information that tells us that Ben’s struggle with pornography is a common problem in our society.
 But this data tells us little about the ‘why’ behind our collective drive for pornography.
 My research found that the type of pornography and sexual behavior you pursue can be predicted by the major themes and significant relationships that have marked your life.

 We will focus today on the ‘why’ behind two common sexual fantasies of men.
-In my next blog, I will explore the ‘why” behind particular sexual fantasies of women.
+In a future blog, I hope to explore the ‘why” behind particular sexual fantasies of women.
 My bias is that pornography for men is less about lust, and far more about the issue of power.
 This frames the language I use to interpret the research findings.

 What Your Sexual Fantasies Might Say About You